mauriceackel/mix-it/README.md

 # MixIt 🎧🔥

-A song recommendation tool dor DJs
+A song recommendation tool for DJs

 ## About
 MixIt is a tool that can help you in your song selection process.